UK reshuffle suggests rethink on airport expansion

 "Maybe the government are hedging until the next election (in 2015) but air traffic is projected to double in the next 20 years and if Britain's main airports are full, businesses will go elsewhere and the UK and London will suffer."

-Heathrow operator BAA, owned by Spain's Ferrovial (FER.MC), believes the airport is falling behind European rivals like Paris, Frankfurt and Amsterdam in the battle for lucrative routes to China because of the constraints on growth.
+Heathrow operator BAA, owned by Spain's Ferrovial, believes the airport is falling behind European rivals like Paris, Frankfurt and Amsterdam in the battle for lucrative routes to China because of the constraints on growth.

-Greening was deeply unpopular with airline bosses such as IAG's (ICAG.L) chief executive Willie Walsh and Ryanair (RYA.I) boss Michael O'Leary.
+Greening was deeply unpopular with airline bosses such as IAG's chief executive Willie Walsh and Ryanair boss Michael O'Leary.

 At a news conference in London earlier on Tuesday O'Leary said "the sooner she (Greening) is gone the better - I hope the next one is better."